 The followings are our research topics in recent five years:

-Hydroformylation, a transition-metal catalyzed reaction producing aldehydes from alkenes, carbon monoxide and hydrogen, is one of the most important reactions in industry.
-We have been engaged in developing new transition metal catalysts to improve the catalytic activity, regioselectivity, and cost-effectiveness of the hydroformylation reaction.
+The hydroformylation reaction producing aldehydes from alkenes, carbon monoxide and hydrogen, is one of the most important reactions in industry.
+We have been engaged in developing new transition metal catalysts to improve the catalytic activity and regioselectivity of the hydroformylation reaction.

 In general, group 9 metals such as rhodium or cobalt are used as catalysts for hydroformylation reactions.
-In our research, we succeeded in ruthenium-catalyzed hydroformylation, combined with a bulky phosphate ligand, to accomplish selective production of linear aldehydes from 1-alkenes.
+In our research, we succeeded in developing ruthenium-catalyzed hydroformylation, combined with a bulky phosphite ligand, to accomplish selective production of linear aldehydes from 1-alkenes.
+Moreover, recently we recently reported the branch-selective hydroformylation of 1-alkene using rhodium and tridentate N-Triphos ligand.

 Takahashi, K.; Yamashita, M.; Ichihara, T.; Nakano, K.; Nozaki, K. Angew.
 Chem.
 Int.
 Ed.
 2010, 49, 4488–4490.
 10.1002/anie.201001327